valerio-bozzolan/suckless-php/README.md

 // That's it!
 This will load the framework with the above configurations require '/usr/share/boz-php-another-php-framework/load.php';
 ```
-And now create your first file.
-E.g. `index.php`:
+And now create your first file e.g. `index.php`:
 ```php
 <?php
 require 'load.php';